 If you have any questions as to what jurisdiction your county falls under, please seek the assistance of a family law attorney.

-Ways Illinois Child Support Enforcement Can Work for YOU
+ILSDU: How Child Support Enforcement Can Work for YOU

 The Illinois State Disbursement Unit (ILSDU) is the state processing center for ALL Illinois child support payments.

 The ILSDU issues checks or direct deposits to the parent receiving the child support payments by automatically taking it from the non-custodial parent’s account each month.
 The accounts are most commonly paychecks for W2 employees or checking accounts for small business owners.
-Since the money is automatically taken out before the non-custodial parent receives his or her paycheck, there is no discrepancy in the amount or late payments.
+Since the money is automatically taken out before the non-custodial parent receives his or her paycheck, there is no discrepancy in the amount or late ILSDU payments.

 Disability and Child Support in Illinois